MARKET SNAPSHOT: Stock Market Shakes Off Geopolitical Tensions And Ends Higher

 "North Korea is drawing another line in the sand, a little further out than the last line.
 This has real psychological ramifications for the markets; this might not end in a pretty fashion," said Tim Ghriskey, chief investment officer of Solaris Group.

-Kristina Hooper, global market strategist at Invesco said: "There's some level of optimism in the market."
-Hooper said there is hope that the tragedy playing out in the Houston area in the fallout of Hurricane Harvey will be used to establish common ground between Trump and congressional leaders on budget negotiations and the debt ceiling, which has become tense.
+Kristina Hooper, global market strategist at Invesco, said: "There's some level of optimism in the market."
+Hooper said there is hope that the tragedy playing out in the Houston area in the fallout of Hurricane Harvey will be used to establish common ground amid the tense relationship between Trump and congressional leaders on budget negotiations and the debt ceiling.

 A lot will depend on the "ability of Congress and the president to find some common ground borne of their concern for victims of Hurricane Harvey," Hooper said.

 The up-and-down trading action comes at a time when major U.S. stock-market indexes are solidly higher for the year, and trading near record levels.
-The S&P is up more than 9% in 2017, and are less than 2 percentage points of all-time highs.
+The S&P is up more than 9% in 2017, and is less than 2 percentage points off all-time highs.
 Beyond geopolitical concerns, investors have also been worried about Wall Street valuations.

 Read: Overseas stocks are still where the bargains are for U.S. investors (http://www.marketwatch.com/story/overseas-stocks-are-still-where-the-bargains-are-for-us-investors-2017-08-24)